AlibabaCloudDocs/hbr/intl.en-US/Back up CSG/Preparations.md

 ## Activate a RAM user {#section_2im_sbo_df8 .section}

 Resource Access Management \(RAM\) is an Alibaba Cloud service that helps you manage user identities and access to your cloud resources.
 You can create and manage multiple RAM users within a single Alibaba Cloud account.
 You can grant different permissions to each RAM user, so that RAM users have different access permissions on Alibaba Cloud resources.
-Make sure that you have [Created a RAM user](../../../../intl.en-US/User Guide/RAM users/Create a RAM user.md#) and [Created an access key for a RAM user](../../../../intl.en-US/User Guide/Security settings/Access keys/Create an access key for a RAM user.md#)before backing up data.
+Make sure that you have [Created a RAM user](../../../../intl.en-US/User Guide/RAM users/Create a RAM user.md#) and [Created an access key for a RAM user](../../../../intl.en-US/User Guide/Security settings/Access keys/Create an access key for a RAM user.md#) before backing up data.

 ## Register a CSG instance {#section_ma1_77o_cec .section}